Glock 43 vs Sig P365

-The Sig P365 and the Glock 43 are two of the most popular concealed carry pistols on the market.
+The Glock 43 vs Sig P365 are two of the most popular concealed carry pistols on the market.
+Which one do you have?

-The Sig P365 is a new category of pistol that came out of left field.
+The Sig P365 is a new category of pistol that came out of the left field.

 The Glock 43 is so popular, Glock has sold over a million of them in under 3 years.